 If there is one thing Montreal is well-known for (besides the crazy food scene, of course), it’s the mix of European and North American cultures.
 And the best place to experience this for yourself, well, it’s in Old-Montreal.

 I could go on and on about what makes this district beautiful but the only way to truly understand what makes it so special is to roam its streets, admire its views, take in its old-world atmosphere.
 Take my word for it!

 To help you enjoy your time there as much as possible, I put together an Old-Montreal walking itinerary that I think will be helpful for first-timers in the city; it includes must-see stops as well as picturesque streets you don’t want to miss.

-Not only is it terribly unpractical (try and find parking in these streets, see if you still think I lied), but it also ruins the whole Old-World experience (21st-century transportation doesn’t exactly scream 17th-century charm).
-Instead, do like the locals: take the métro and exit at Place d’Armes.
+But let’s start by making something very clear: I absolutely forbid you to visit Old-Montreal by car Not only is it terribly unpractical (try and find parking in these streets, see if you still think I lied), but it also ruins the whole Old-World experience (21st-century transportation doesn’t exactly scream 17th-century charm).
+Instead, do like the locals: take the métro.

 The square is also flanked by several of Montreal’s most notable buildings, including the old Bank of Montreal on the northern side and the Aldred Building on the western side; this was the first skyscraper in the city which oddly resembles New York’s Empire State Building, seeing as they were completed at the same time.